BullGPT vs ChatGPT 2026: Which Is Better for Charts?

 The trade-off is breadth.
 BullGPT is not a general assistant, so it is not the tool for drafting a trading plan from scratch or explaining a concept in depth.
 It does one job, chart reads, and does it consistently.
 That focus is exactly what makes its output dependable on the task it was built for, where a general model's answers drift from prompt to prompt.
 For a head-to-head with the broader category and pricing context, see our BullGPT alternative guide.

-Neither tool has live market data, and both can misread a chart.
-Always confirm the trend, levels, and any pattern on the actual chart before you act.
+Both tools can misread a chart, and a screenshot does not update after capture.
+Always confirm the trend, levels, timestamp, and any pattern on the live chart before you act.
 A confident-sounding AI read is still just one opinion.

 Which should you use?